GetStream/stream-video-swift/docusaurus/docs/iOS/client/querying-calls.md

 You can fetch the next calls from the specified query, by calling the `loadNextCalls` method.
 For example, if you are doing pagination in SwiftUI, you can use the `onAppear` modifier on each entry, and based on its index fetch the next calls.

-First, in your SwiftUI view, you can call a method from your presentation layer (e.g. a view model), on the view item appearance:
+First, in your SwiftUI view, you can call a method from your presentation layer (for example a view model), on the view item appearance:

 ```swift
 ScrollView {